GAT: Guided Adversarial Training with Pareto-optimal Auxiliary Tasks: Introduction

 In this paper, we propose \textbf{Guided Adversarial Training (GAT)}, a new technique based on multi-task learning to improve AT.
 Inspired from preliminary investigations of robustness in multi-task models \citet{mao2020multitask} and \citet{ghamizi2022mt}, we demonstrate that robustness can be improved by adding auxiliary tasks to the model and introducing a gradient curvature minimization and a multi-objective weighting strategy into the AT optimization process.
 Our novel regularization can achieve optimal pareto-fronts across the tasks for both clean and robust performances.
 To this end, GAT can exploit both self-supervised tasks without human intervention (e.g. image rotation) and domain-knowledge tasks using human-provided labels.

-Our experiments demonstrate that GAT outperforms eight state-of-the-art AT techniques based on data augmentation and training optimization, with an improvement up to 26.4\% robust accuracy points.
+Our experiments demonstrate that GAT outperforms eight state-of-the-art AT techniques based on data augmentation and training optimization, with an improvement on CIFAR-10 of 3.14\% to 26.4\% compared to state of the art adversarial training with data-augmentation.
 GAT shines in scarce data scenarios (e.g. medical diagnosis tasks), where data augmentation is not applicable.

-Overall, we demonstrate that guided multi-task learning is an actionable and promising avenue to push further the boundaries of model robustness.
+Our large study across five datasets and six tasks demonstrates that task augmentation is an efficient alternative to data augmentation, and can be key to achieving both clean and robust performances.